goforu/Table-Selector/README.md

 ```
 ###Advanced
 ####Manipulate data
 Sometimes we need to manipulate these selected data, like posting a request, showing a message, ect.
-Fortunately, it provides us a very convenient way to handle this.
+Fortunately, selector provides us a very convenient way to handle this.
 ```javascript
 // Add a button to the selector
     selector.addActionButton({